-The story started when we recognised the opportunity to create something bold in an emerging development area in Edinburgh.
-And not just any area: We took an option on the former Scottish Courage brewery site – just prior to Donald Dewar’s announcement that Holyrood (just next door) was to be the location for Scotland’s new parliament.
+Whiteburn secured an option on the former East Tun building on the Scottish Courage brewery site, just prior to the Donald Dewar’s announcement that Holyrood was chosen to be the location for Scotland’s new parliament.

-The Tun went on to win the British Council for Offices 2003 awards for Best Commercial Workplace in Scotland as well as Best Commercial Workplace in the UK.
-Whiteburn sold The Tun to an investment fund in 2007.
+The Tun went on to win the British Council for Offices (BCO) awards for Best Commercial Workplace in Scotland and the UK - a testament to Whiteburn’s place-making achievement.